symfony/symfony-docs/book/http_fundamentals.rst

 content with security.
 How can you manage all of this and still keep your code organized and maintainable?

-Symfony was created to solve these problems so that you don't have to.
+Symfony2 was created to solve these problems so that you don't have to.

 The Front Controller
 ~~~~~~~~~~~~~~~~~~~~